HeinrichHartmann/RequestDispatcher/README.md

 ### Example: id server

 In this example we create a remote service that creates globally unique ids.
-First we need to define some shared objects:

         //
         //// SHARED OBJECTS